IsiraUdaththa/3D-representation-of-a-SEM-images/README.md

 ![Alt text](readme/image-1.png)

-2. Because electrons are emitted in all directions, fine features appear brighter, which is why the spider’s hairs are almost white in below image.
-It may suggest that Pixel values may not fisable give any valueble information regarding structure.
+2. Due to the emission of electrons in all directions, fine details tend to appear brighter, which is why the spider’s hairs are almost white in below image.
+It suggests that pixel values may not provide valuable structural information

 I possess limited knowledge of SEM imaging, and consequently, I may not fully comprehend the appropriate course of action to take in this context.